gokaySendil/ToDo_Project/README.md

 # Todo Project

 This is my first react js project.It's a basic todo app with firebase database integrated.
+## What I Learnt
+- React js basic functional component usage
+- React hooks data manuplating with useEffect&useState
+- Javascript array functions and exports
+- React-router for navigate user between pages and how to create a private route.
+- NoSql Firebase firestore database CRUD operations and snapshot data fecthing.

 ## Installation